To this day, only one NCAA Division I football program has ever received the death penalty.

 That precedent can maybe be traced back to one single car: Eric Dickerson's "Trans A&M."

-Before the running back was inducted into the Pro Football Hall of Fame in 1999, before he set the NFL single-season rushing record with the Los Angeles Rams in 1984, and before he compiled a legendary career at SMU that established the Mustangs as one of the elite programs in the country, he raised eyebrows when he began driving a gold Pontiac Trans-Am while still a blue-chip recruit at Sealy High School in Sealy, Texas.
+Before the running back was inducted into the Pro Football Hall of Fame in 1999, before he set the NFL single-season rushing record (previously held by O.J.
+Simpson) with the Los Angeles Rams in 1984 and before he compiled a legendary career at SMU that established the Mustangs as one of the elite programs in the country, he raised eyebrows when he began driving a gold Pontiac Trans-Am while still a blue-chip recruit at Sealy High School in Sealy, Texas.

 Eric Dickerson's "Trans A&M"

-Legend has it that Eric Dickerson began carting himself around in the automobile around the same time he committed to play in College Station for the Texas A&M Aggies in 1979, leaving many to question if Texas A&M recruiters had given him the car.
+Legend has it that Eric Dickerson began carting himself around in the gold Trans-Am around the same time he committed to play in College Station for the Texas A&M Aggies in 1979, leaving many to question if Texas A&M recruiters had given him the car.

 When he suddenly chose SMU over schools such as TAMU, Oklahoma and Texas, the muscle car disappeared.
 One myth claims a vengeful Aggie destroyed it in retaliation to his decision.